Universal Credit replaces the following six working-age welfare benefits:

 - Housing Benefit.

-Universal Credit continues to be rolled out nationally and is expected to fully replace replace the above benefits for working age claimants by 2023.
+Universal Credit continues to be rolled out nationally and is expected to fully replace the above benefits for working age claimants by 2023.

 Key features of Universal Credit include: